Murder of Davontae Williams: Arrests

 Coleman and Marcella Williams were both arrested, charged with injury to a child, and held in jail in Arlington on $200,000 bond.
 Davontae's sisters, ages three and six, were placed in foster care after his death.
 A CPS spokesperson said that the girls appeared to be healthy.
 The Tarrant County Medical Examiner's Office said that malnutrition caused Davontae's death; they said that pneumonia also contributed to his demise.
 During the ensuing investigation, Coleman told authorities that she sometimes struck Davontae with a belt and that sometimes, with the help of Marcella Williams, she tied Davontae up.

 Charges against the two women were later upgraded to capital murder.
-Both were offered the chance to plead guilty in exchange for life sentences with parole eligibility after 40 years.
+Both were offered the chance to plead guilty in exchange for life sentences with the possibility of parole after 40 years.
 Coleman rejected the offer and went to trial for capital murder.
 To sustain a capital murder charge against Coleman, the State of Texas needed to prove the existence of an aggravating circumstance such as a second crime that Coleman committed in the course of carrying out the murder.
 (Note: At the time of Coleman's arrest, kidnapping, burglary, robbery, obstruction and terroristic threat were the aggravating circumstances that could lead to a death sentence.
 In 2011, Texas law was changed to make it a capital offense to murder a child under ten years old.)
 Citing evidence that Davontae had been bound and locked in a pantry, prosecutors advanced kidnapping as the aggravating circumstance in Coleman's case.

-Marcella Williams accepted the offer and was sentenced to life in prison.
+Marcella Williams accepted the offer and was sentenced to life imprisonment.
 She will not be eligible for parole until 2044.
 In 2014, Marcella's aunt, Tracey Williams, said the family felt that Marcella should've also been sentenced to death.
 She said the family blamed both women for Davontae's death and that Marcella had a responsibility to protect Davontae from harm.